 The U.S. Navy achieved extraordinary success in the 20th century – playing key roles in winning WWII and the Cold War.
 The U.S. Navy earned these accomplishments with forces structured around an exceptional fleet of technologically superior ships and aircraft.
 The U.S. Navy’s “ships of the line” during this era represented the height of our technological and industrial capabilities – and no expense was spared to create, construct, and operate this world-leading fleet.

 As the United States and the U.S. Navy move into the 21st century, the United States faces the duel challenge of engaging in a “long war” against Islamofacism and meeting the threat of emerging “peer competitors” in a period of economic and fiscal constraints.
 Meeting these dichotomous challenges requires a fundamental rethink of the nature of naval forces and their roles.
 Is the U.S. Navy moving from an era of exceptional “ships of the line” – including LHA’s & LPD’s, FFG’s, CG’s, DDG’s, SSN’s and CVN’s – to one filled with USV’s, UAV’s, LCS’s, CV’s, SSK’s and perhaps something new – Long Range Patrol Vessels (LRPV’s)?
-But what in the world is an LRPV?
+But what exactly is an LRPV?

 The LRPV represents the 21st century version of the WWII APD – High Speed Transports.
 To better understand the 21st century LRPV, let’s take a look at the history and capabilities of the 20th century APDs.

 During WWII and the Korean War, Crosley-class APDs based on the Rudderrow class of destroyer escorts were pressed into a variety of roles and performed missions including amphibious assault, UDT operations and raids, ASW, long-range patrolling, and search and rescue– i.e. rescue of USS Indianapolis survivors.